ChrisSutt/FossilDiscordBot/README.md

 # **FossilBot**

-FossilBot is a Discord bot designed to share random dinosaur facts at regular intervals.
-Currently in its early development stages, this project aims to provide an engaging and educational experience for users interested in prehistoric life.
+FossilBot is a Discord bot designed to share random dinosaur facts and engage users with interactive trivia.
+Currently in its early development stages, this project aims to provide an educational and entertaining experience for dinosaur enthusiasts.

 ## **Features**

-- Automatically posts random dinosaur facts every 15 minutes
+- Automatically posts random dinosaur facts every **10 hours**
-- Extensive fact database stored in JSON for easy updates and scalability
+- Command-based fact retrieval (`!fact`)
+- Interactive multiple-choice dinosaur trivia (`!trivia`)
+- Expanding trivia database with over 50+ questions
 - Lightweight and efficient, designed for seamless integration into Discord servers

 ## **Installation**